jorgeorpinel/2009_nyu_scheduling/README.md

 This file was created in 2016 to document this old project.
 This is a CakePHP web application.
+Modified in 2016 to serve as a demo of the original.

 ## Appointment Scheduling System
 For NYU Steinhardt MPAP department